 14 years and 7 kids ago, we started a tradition.
-When little Ben (then 2 years old) received a gift, we taught him to express thanks before opening and playing with it.
-This helped with the “my-toddler-is-overwhelmed-because-he-now-has-15-new-toys-and-just-takes-them-all-out-but-plays-with-none” problem.
-It also spread out the mommy job of helping him write his thanks.
+When little Ben (then 2 years old, now 24!) received a gift, we taught him to write a thank you note before taking the present to his room.

 You’ll need: Paper.
 Crayons.